Key Takeaways

 How We Chose the Best General Liability Insurance Companies

-To identify the best general liability insurance companies for Washington small businesses, we evaluated insurers across pricing, customer experience and coverage options using a standardized, data-driven approach.
-Our goal was not to identify the cheapest option in every scenario, but to determine which providers deliver the most consistent overall value across common Washington small business profiles.
+To identify the best general liability insurance companies for Washington small businesses, we evaluated insurers across pricing, customer experience and coverage options.
+Our goal wasn't to find the cheapest option in every scenario, but to determine which insurers provide the most consistent overall value across common Washington small business profiles.

 Data and Analysis Scope